 Salon du Chocolat

-Sweet tooths will be in heaven at Salon du Chocolat (30 October-3 November in 2019), the world’s largest chocolate and cocoa event.
+Sweet tooths will be in heaven at Salon du Chocolat, the world’s largest chocolate and cocoa event.
 Celebrating its 25th birthday, the foodie salon attracts 500 global participants.
 Enjoy live chef demos, Japanese specialties, an exhibition of Christmas treats, a kids’ area, bookshop, workshops and cultural performances from cocoa-producing countries.
-New for 2019 is a huge space dedicated to pastry with a tempting tasting room.
+In 2019, a huge space dedicated to pastry, with a tempting tasting room, was added.
 Don’t miss daily fashion shows at 5pm featuring chocolate dresses!
-Tickets are available online, including the premium-priced opening night (29 October in 2019).
+Tickets are available online, including the premium-priced opening night.

 Viparis, Pavilion 4, 1 place de la Porte de Versailles, 75015